Basic Guides on Operating a Carinderia / Catering Business

 - Is it a good idea to sell other stuff like text load, junk food, or offer videoke booth?

 - How do I minimize food waste?
 Is it a good idea to offer huge discounts during off-peak hours?

 Having done your market research is essential in deciding to put up the business, what to serve, and how to promote it.

 Assuming that karinderya is a viable business to set up in your chosen location, it’s about time to purchase necessary equipment.

 - Kitchen tools (stove, frying pans, pots, etc.)

 - Kitchen utensils (knives, peelers, etc.)

 - Table accessories (table mat, glasses, fork, spoon, plates, pitchers, etc.)

 - Refrigerators – you may loan one from soft drink dealers under a deal to distribute only their products

 This may be step 3 but can easily be the first one to be accomplished while karinderya is being setup (setup tables, cooking and washing areas, etc.) or looking for skilled and trustworthy staff.
-Certain local government units require proof of clean bill of health, sanitary permits, garbage disposal and so on.
+Specific local government units require proof of a clean bill of health, sanitary permits, garbage disposal, and so on.